ricardoquesada/unijoysticle2/board/unijoysticle2/README.md

 ![uni2_photo][uni2_photo]

-Unijoysticle2 is device that lets you use modern Gamepad and Mice in retro computers like the Commodore 64.
+Unijoysticle 2 is device that lets you use modern Gamepad and Mice in retro computers like the Commodore 64.

-Unijoysticle2 is open source / open hardware.
+Unijoysticle 2 is open source / open hardware.
 See [license][license] for details.

 [uni2_photo]: https://lh3.googleusercontent.com/DChZhkyEl-qqZ3r9N7_RhzvF4zDkSdgNyZwczBofnp28D6ncXcbGq3CXBc5SeC5zooUbBCRo87stuAx-4Q7FwItz1NfaZ4_EJjX3pIroiiR-fcXPzZWk0OifvtaoA8iUJsQQnhkC9q4=-no